cncf/toc/operations/governance-remediation-process.md

 3. Investigation: The assessment team will Interview the reporter, project maintainers, and other relevant contributors to determine if the governance is not being practiced and assess the project's ability to resolve it internally.
 This may include attendance by the project’s leadership team to a private TOC meeting to discuss the issue more in depth.

-4. Recommendation Development: The assessment team will determine where the project is not following its documented governance and create recommendations on how to get back on track.
+4. Recommendation Development: The assessment team will determine where the project is not following its documented governance and work with the project to create recommendations on how to get back on track.
 This will include an actionable plan for the project to follow, with specific milestones and deadlines.
 These recommendations will then be shared with the whole TOC for further feedback and commentary.
-The TOC will make a final decision and provide directives to the project.

 5. Implementation and Monitoring: The assessment team will regularly check in on the project's progress towards defined milestones, provide additional support as needed, and provide a public progress report at 3 and 6 month milestones.